nicholas-long/environment/zet/20231025215645/README.md

 # script for updating blog

-- concept of `script for updating blog`
-- call this from the server
+- i set up a local service to call this from the server on demand when github calls a webhook
-- i am unable to get the blog to build on the server. jekyll will not work when installed from ubuntu. i even tried it in a kali linux docker.

 ```bash
 # this works but it should be cleaned out too